To use the Financial Time Series GUI, first start the financial

 The gaps represent the missing data in the series.
 To fill these gaps, select Data > Fill Missing Data.
 This selection automatically fills the gaps and generates a new plot that displays the filled time series data.

 You cannot see the filled gaps when you display the entire data set.
 However, when you zoom into the plot, you see that the gaps have been eliminated.
-Note that the title bar has changed; the title has been prefixed with the word Filled to reflect the filled time series data.
+The title bar has changed; the title has been prefixed with the word Filled to reflect the filled time series data.

 This example changes the DIS time series data frequency from daily to monthly.
 Close the Filled Walt Disney Company (DIS) window, and click the Walt Disney Company (DIS) window to make it active (current) again.
 Then, from the Data menu, select Convert Data Frequency To and To Monthly.